Want to know the best way to grow your agency?

 “Often, results just aren’t enough if your client feels that the business relationship is too impersonal.
 In order to make our clients feel individually valued we check in with them frequently, send them gift packages from our company, and generally try to engage with them as much as possible,” says Alexander M. Kehoe of Caveni Digital Solutions.

-One way to prioritize the business relationship is to add a personal touch.
+One way to prioritize the agency-client relationship is to add a personal touch.
 Even the most uptight businessmen and women can ease up when given permission.

 Newaz Chowdhury of Powerphrase speaks to the personal touch, “We get personal with our clients and talk and joke around.
 We try to develop a close personal relationship so it makes people like us.
 When people like you, it becomes challenging for them to leave.”